gasingh/minBoundingBox/README.md

 # minBoundingBox

-A minimum bounding box solver for point clouds using the principal component analysis (PCA) technique.
-Works with both 2D and 3D point clouds!
+A minimum bounding box solver employing principal component analysis (PCA).
+I coded all the math from scratch including building up a matrix library, and necessary statistical analysis functions for computation of eigenvalues and eigenvectors for 2x2 and 3x3 matrices.
+The 3X3 eigenvalues are computed using the Faddeev–LeVerrier algorithm, and the Cardano's equation.
+The 3X3 eigenvectors are computed using Gaussian Elimination.
+Works with both 2D and 3D point clouds, and meshes!
+This is an exercise in mathematical curiosity!

 <p align="center" width="100%">
 <img src="https://github.com/gasingh/minBoundingBox/blob/main/240508_pca_3d_bBox_kettle_preview2_150421.jpg" width="300" />